OwenMastropietro/Topological-Sorting/README.md

       if not marked[w]:
         stack.append(w)
 ```
+- ***Figure x.x***

 - *The above mentioned algorithms will run in O(|v| + |E|) for both the iterative and recursive approaches.*

 ## Topological Sorting Algorithms
+- Topological sorting a set of vertices in a DAG yields a linear ordering of its vertices such that, for every directed edge UV, U precedes V in the ordering.
 - Using a Recursive Depth-First Search on a DAG.
 ```c++
 static void DFS_topological_sort(Graph g)